Clergue Forest Management Incorporated Manages the Algoma Forest

 Forest Management Planning

-Forest management planning in Ontario is broken down into two phases, Phase I and Phase II.
-In Phase I there are five stages, while Phase II has three stages.
+Forest management planning in Ontario occurs in two phases.
+In Phase 1 there are five stages, while Phase 2 has three stages.

 Algoma Forest information is below: